earlbertmercado/restassured-petstore/README.md

 ![restassured_logo](assets/restassured_logo.png)

 # Overview
-A comprehensive, data-driven test automation framework for Swagger PetStore API using RestAssured with built-in reporting and logging capabilities.
+A data-driven API test automation framework built with RestAssured and integrated with Docker and Jenkins for reliable CI execution, reporting, and logging.

 ## Features
- - Robust API testing with built-in validation.
+ - Robust API testing with built-in request and response validation
- - Modular design with separation of concerns.
+ - Modular, scalable framework with clear separation of concerns
- - Data-Driven Testing.
+ - Data-driven testing using external test data sources
- - Interactive reports and comprehensive logging.
+ - Interactive HTML reporting and comprehensive Log4j2-based logging
- - JSON schema validation.
+ - JSON schema validation for contract-level API verification
+ - Containerized test execution using Docker for environment consistency
+ - CI-ready execution via Jenkins pipelines

 ## Technologies Used
 |                     |                   |